 Creating a Facebook Sales Funnel

-You can use different types of content and ads to appeal to users who are in all different stages of the sales funnel.
-And since Facebook Ads is all about creating interest instead of just waiting customers to decide they need to find you, it’s the perfect medium to drive sales.
+Facebook Ads are all about creating interest instead of just waiting customers to decide they need to find you, so it’s the perfect medium to drive sales.

 Ready to start creating your Facebook sales funnel?
 All you have to do is follow these four steps.

-1. Generate Awareness
+1. Generate awareness

-- Create organic posts designed to be engaging.
+- Create organic posts to be engaging.
 Ask questions and ask for your customers’ opinions.
 When they answer, the entire post may show up in their friends’ feeds.
 It also acts as social proof along the way.

-2. Appeal to Pain Points and Overcome Objections
+2. Appeal to pain points and overcome objections

 During the consideration stage, you need to prove to users why they absolutely need your product.
 This means appealing to pain points and simultaneously overcoming any objections they have.
-To do this, you can:

-- Run retargeting campaigns on users who have expressed interest; you can target users who watched your video ad all the way through, or those who visited your site.
+- Run retargeting campaigns on users who have expressed interest.
+You can target users who watched your video ad all the way through or those who visited your site.

 Agorapulse shows you every single comment on your Facebook Ads.
 Use this to identify both trouble makers and user questions like “is this watch water resistant?” and you’ll be able to nudge users further towards the sales funnel.